sage-code/maj/basic.md

 Preposition "ubi" can be used for questions about location:

 **short form**
-* ubi tu andu're? = where you going?
+* ubi tu and'ure? = where you going?
-* ubi tu venu're? = where you coming from?
+* ubi tu ven'ure? = where you coming from?
-* ubi tu seru're? = where are you from?
+* ubi tu ser'ure? = where are you from?

 **longer form**
-* ubi seru la loca que tu jocu're? = where is the place you are plaing?
+* ubi ser la loca que tu joc'ure? = where is the place you are plaing?
-* ubi seru la loca que ne andu're? = where is the place we  are going?
+* ubi ser la loca que ne and'ure? = where is the place we  are going?

 **expressions**